Delhi Metro services will not be available during this time on Holi

 Delhi Metro services will not be available during this time on Holi1 min read .
-Updated: 15 Mar 2022, 08:42 PM IST
+15 Mar 2022

 - Metro service won't be available on all lines of Delhi Metro